Yusmeiro Alberto Petit

 In 2005, Yusmeiro was 9-3, 2.91 for Binghamton with a .209 opponent average, 130 Ks and 18 walks in 117 2/3 IP.
 In three starts for the Norfolk Tides, he was 0-3, 9.20.
 He pitched a scoreless inning in the Futures Game, was named the #11 prospect in the Eastern League and was second in the EL in ERA, trailing Jon Lester.
 That winter, he was dealt with Mike Jacobs to the Florida Marlins for Carlos Delgado and $7 million.

 Years after he was last considered a top prospect, Petit was called up late in the 2013 season by the San Francisco Giants to take the place of the injured Matt Cain in their starting rotation.
 On September 6th, he flirted with perfection in a gaime against the Arizona Diamondbacks at AT&T Park.
 He retired the first 26 batters of the game in order and had two strikes on pinch-hitter Eric Chavez when Chavez hit a single to break up the bid.
 Yusmeiro then retired the next batter, A.J.
-Pollock to end the game, having to make d with a 3-0 one-hit shutout instead of a place in the history books.
+Pollock to end the game, having to make do with a 3-0 one-hit shutout instead of a place in the history books.
+He went 3-1, 4.56 in 8 games, including 7 starts, to put himself in the Giants' future plans.
+In 48 innings, he allowed 46 hits, struck out 47 and walked 11.

 Sources include 2003-2006 Baseball Almanacs